 Structural and cohesion funds/ESIF

-Cohesion Policy Project Appraisal 2021-2027, CBA, and Economic Appraisal (Basic and Advanced)
+Cohesion Policy Project Appraisal, CBA, and Economic Appraisal (Basic and Advanced)

 About this course

-For 2021-2027, major projects are no longer specifically defined.
-Nor will there be an EU approval mechanism for large investment projects co-financed under Cohesion Policy.
+For the 2021-2027 period, major projects have no longer been specifically defined.
+Nor has there been an EU approval mechanism for large investment projects co-financed under Cohesion Policy.
 However, Member states are still obliged to select the most cost-effective projects.
+This approach is carried over into the upcoming 2028-2034 period.

-The new Economic Appraisal VADEMECUM provided by the EC for the period 2021-2027 is provided as a supplement to the European Commission (DG REGIO) CBA Guide, which will remain in use.
-It recommends proportionate efforts in project appraisal and highlights good sectoral practices.
+The Economic Appraisal Vademecum provided by the EC for the period 2021-2027 is provided as a supplement to the European Commission (DG REGIO) CBA Guide, which remains in use.
+The Vademecum recommends proportionate efforts in project appraisal and highlights good sectoral practices.
 It offers a guide to simplified CBA and other appraisal techniques, such as cost-effectiveness tests and multi-criteria analyses.

 Course methodology

-This 5-day course has 2 stages: basic and advanced.
-You can book the 5-day course (full course), or one of the stages (modules).
+This 5-day course has 2 stages: basic and advanced

-Stage 1 is over two half-days and it will cover the methods, concepts and calculations contained in the DG REGIO Cohesion Policy CBA Guide.
+1. Stage 1 (Basic) is over two half-days and it will cover the methods, concepts and calculations contained in the DG REGIO Cohesion Policy CBA Guide.

-Stage 2 spans three half-days.
-Leading experts from the European Commission, the European Investment Bank and the academic world will discuss:
+2. Stage 2 of the course (Advanced) spans three half-days.
+Leading experts from the European Commission and the European Investment Bank will discuss:

 • best practice in using CBA for project appraisal